 I love traveling all around the United States!
 Personally, I’ve been to 48 of the states so have seen a fair share of the country.
 With each region offering completely different experiences than the next, travel in the USA is nothing to be ashamed of and can be a phenomenal experience for families.

 Between National Parks and gorgeous beaches, there are endless outdoor opportunities all around the USA.
 Travel from city to city isn’t as easy here as it is in Europe, but that’s why road trips are so popular in the United States!
 We have pans for exploring the coasts, whole states, journeys from National Park to National Park and more.

 And you cannot forget cities and theme parks!
 USA travel, especially if you’re visiting from abroad, tends to include visits to Walt Disney World, Universal or many other parks.
 We have city and park guides to help with USA travel planning too.

 What USA Travel Region are you looking for?

 As Americans, we’re always thinking about venturing out to other countries and planning a week long trip here and two weeks there.
 When we look at going back to France, we know that it’s not ridiculous to plan a week or two to catch a few big sights and have time to relax.
 When we go to Mexico (and it’s pretty frequently) we know that the country is split into pretty well defined areas, but each area can easily be tackled in one visit.
 It’s not like that with the USA.
 Do people understand the basics of visiting the United States?
-Do people realize that you can’t visit New York City and experience California’s Big Sur coast in the same week?
+Do people realize that you can’t visit New York City and experience California’s Big Sur Coast in the same week?
 We’re going to lay it out for you now!
-And here’s a great bucket list of the USA to get you inspired!

 Visiting the United States